Why must I apply through the Division of Personnel?

 Do you offer special services for persons with disabilities?

 We will provide reasonable accommodations for applicants with disabilities.
 Applicants wishing to request accommodation for written testing or the application process should call the Staffing Services section at 681-313-2704.
 Arrangements must be made prior to the test date.

 How will you notify me of my score?

 For both tested and non-tested jobs, all applicants are notified of either a passing final score, "Did Not Pass" (Fail), or a notice of disqualification (did not meet minimum requirements).
 The dates of your eligibility will be noted on each score notice.
 Applicants will not be notified when the eligibility time has expired.

 A continuous job announcement is defined as either a frequent need for a particular job classification or we are building a register of qualified applicants for future vacancies (i.e. - TW, RN, Office Assistant, Secretary, Customer Service Representative, CPS Worker, SSW, etc.)yo

 How can I update my record (name, address, etc.)?

 Log in to your online account and update the contact information section.
-Applicants without computer access can send us a letter informing us of the updated information and we will update your account for you.
-However, it is an applicant’s responsibility to keep contact information current.
-Without current contact information you cannot be notified of any interview requests.
+Applicants without computer access can send us a letter informing us of the updated information and we will update your account.
+However, it is an applicant's responsibility to keep contact information current.